 Andrew J. Carlowicz, Jr. serves as Co-Chair of the Construction Law Department at Hoagland, Longo, Moran, Dunst & Doukas and has been at the firm since he began practicing law in 1983.
 Andy is also a member of the firm's Executive Management Committee.
 His practice is devoted exclusively to representing clients in the construction industry in connection with complex construction cases and disputes.

-Andrew J. Carlowicz, Jr. devotes his law practice exclusively to representing clients in the construction industry.
-Andy has practiced law with Hoagland Longo his entire career.
-He currently serves as Co-Chair of the Construction Law Department and is a member of the firm's executive management committee.
-He is actively involved in the representation of architects, engineers, construction contractors, and private owners in various construction contract and delay damage claims, professional malpractice claims, property damage suits, building defect litigation, and construction site personal injury actions.
+For nearly four decades, architects, engineers, construction contractors, and private owners have relied on his guidance to navigate various construction contract and delay claims, professional malpractice claims, change order disputes, property damage suits, building defect litigation, and construction site personal injury actions.
 Andy also litigates affirmative contract claims and provides extensive non-litigation consultation services such as contract review and risk management counseling.
 He currently serves as corporate counsel for numerous professional firms and construction contractors located throughout New Jersey.

-- Member, Claims and Litigation Management Alliance (“CLM”)
+- Claims and Litigation Management Alliance (“CLM”)

 - Construction Lawyers Society of America, Fellow

-- Rated AV Preeminent®, Martindale-Hubbell®
+- Martindale-Hubbell, Rated AV Preeminent

-- 2005-2019, New Jersey Super Lawyers® list
+- New Jersey Super Lawyers (2005-Present); "Top 100" list (2018-Present)

 A description of the selection process methodologies on which these accolades are based can be found here.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.